YEsh-DEV/mitre-attack-entity-relation-extraction/README.md

 This project implements an automated evaluation framework for extracting cybersecurity entities and relationships from MITRE ATT&CK data using domain-specific NLP models.

-The system combines MITRE ATT&CK datasets, generates structured evaluation probes, runs masked language model inference, and computes performance metrics including Precision, Recall, and F1-Score.
+The system combines MITRE ATT&CK datasets, generates structured evaluation probes, runs masked language model inference, extracts entity relationships, and computes performance metrics including Precision, Recall, and F1-Score.

 The primary objective is to benchmark cybersecurity language models on their ability to recover MITRE ATT&CK tactic information from contextual threat intelligence text.